 - In step 1, if the UE wants to re-activate the user plane of the MA PDU Session(s) over the access the Service Request message is sent to, the UE indicates PDU Session ID(s) of the MA PDU Session(s) in the List Of PDU Sessions To Be Activated.

 If the UE locally releases the MA PDU Session(s), the UE indicates it in the PDU Session Status.
 If the AMF receives the PDU Session Status and finds mismatch, regardless of roaming mode of the MA PDU Session (i.e. non-roaming, local breakout roaming, home routed roaming in the same PLMN or home routed roaming in different PLMNs), the AMF invokes Nsmf_PDUSession_ReleaseSMContext service towards the SMF(s) in order to release any network resources related to the MA PDU Session(s).

+In step 4, if the UE indicated to re-activate MA PDU Session(s) in the List Of PDU Sessions To Be Activated the AMF includes access type which the Service Request message is received on when the AMF triggers Nsmf_PDUSession_UpdateSMContext service operation.
+The SMF only re-activates user plane resources of the access type the Service Request message is received on.

 - In step 12, if the AMF indicates that the PDU Session(s) has been released in the PDU Session Status to the UE in Service Accept message, the UE removes locally any internal resources related to the MA PDU Session(s) that are not marked as established.